 Chilling out at Rock Lounge high above Seagrass Bay, the Fijian folk song espousing “beautiful hours are for eternity” comes to mind.
 With dreamy views and a chill out atmosphere that invites intimacy on the low slung couches set around polished tree root tables, it’s an elixir for the soul type of place.
 Alone and melancholy as dusk descends, with a mint infused Mojito in hand, I feel oddly lonely as the sun is replaced by a swoosh of flickering, mesmerising flame atop the rock walled open air bar.
 Seeking empathy, I ring a close friend back home, who is decidedly unsympathetic to my plight.
 Fortunately a broad Fijian smile followed by a welcoming ‘’Bula’’ is enough to bring me around as I retreat to Plantation House for dinner.

 Positioned beneath coconut trees, the dazzling white mansion replicating the original colonial plantation style of architecture represents fine cuisine, wine and hospitality.
 Dining at Plantation House is like an intriguing journey through divine culinary artistry.
-Each course of the degustation menu surprises and delights.
-With such offerings as Lobster and champagne risotto, soya marinated chicken lollypop and lime and coconut sorbet, each delectable dish is complimented by appropriately fine wines.
-A discreet question to each guest before arrival ascertains any food allergies or preferences, ensuring that guests are not embarrassed nor inconvenienced by inappropriate offerings.
+Each course of the degustation menu offers tantalising morsels of deliciousness: lobster and champagne risotto, soya marinated chicken lollypop and lime and coconut sorbet.
+Each delectable dish is complimented by appropriately fine wines.
+A discreet question to each guest before arrival had ascertained any food allergies or preferences, ensuring that guests are not embarrassed nor inconvenienced by inappropriate offerings.
 As with much of Laucala, it is this discreet attention to detail that is extraordinary.

 Upon arrival, guests are invited to a personal cocktail sunset cruise onboard the Riviera 41.
 Resort Management welcome guests personally while discreetly assessing guests particular desires, whether they want to be entertained or simply left alone.